Facts about Vanuatu

 Vanuatu market stallAt the Market in Vanuatu

-The main export partners are the Philippines, Australia and the USA, while Russia, Australia and New Zealand are the main import partner of Vanuatu.
+The main exports are frozen fish and molluscs, special purpose ships, perfume plants and cocoa beans.
+The main export partners are the Thailand, Japan, China, the USA and the Philippines, while China, Australia, Malaysia and New Zealand are the main import partner of Vanuatu.

 Lap-lap is considered by many the national dish of Vanuatu.